sespy/researchcomputing.io-hugo/content/posts/buy-vs-build-is-not-just-for-software.md

 ---
 title: "Buy-vs.-Build is Not Just for Software"
-description: "Buy-vs.-Build is Not Just for Software."
+description: "Buy-vs.-Build is Not Just for Software: Taking a fresh look at a persistent question"
 tags: [ "cost", "strategy", "architecture" ]
 lastmod: "2017-09-16"
 date: "2017-01-01"